 Are you planning a trip to Raja Ampat – perhaps to see the natural beauty of West Papua or to do a liveaboard diving trip?
-Well, there are ways to get here that are a helluva lot easier than others.
+Well, there are ways to get here that are a heck of a lot easier than others.

-By the way, with the exception of a short visit to Sorong, my trip to Raja Ampat was completely boat-based.
+With the exception of a short visit to Sorong, my trip to Raja Ampat was completely boat-based.
 But you should consider Raja Ampat, even if you don’t want to do a liveaboard.

 How to get to Raja Ampat the WRONG way

 Now, I like to save money.
 But I’m here to tell you, what I ended up doing was so stressful that I highly recommend avoiding it – especially if you have expensive diving equipment, like I do.

 This was all made ten times more stressful because I travel with my own dive equipment which is quite expensive.
-With only 15 minutes to get off a flight, run to a new gate, and get on another flight, I was honestly scared to death.
+With only 15 minutes to get off a flight, run to a new gate, and get on a flight to Manado, I was honestly scared to death.

 I was lucky.
-It took all freakin’ day, but fortunately, I arrived in Sorong.
+It took all day, but fortunately, I arrived in Sorong.
 My equipment did as well, but it was not a fun journey – not in the least.
 I think my nerve endings suffered a lot of damage that day.

 How to get to Raja Ampat the RIGHT way